Social Distancing – 8 Ways To Stay Connected

 Humans are social beings and in times of crisis, we want to band together.
 We can come together, just not in the ways we are used to.

-Globally-acclaimed therapist Marisa Peer is passionate about helping people feel more connected.
+Globally-acclaimed therapist Marisa Peer is passionate about helping more people stay connected.
 You can access Marisa’s super-effective techniques for overcoming what she calls the ‘disconnection epidemic’ to create deeper, meaningful connections.

 Nothing tops in-person interaction for nurturing our bonds with others.
 It is important we do not lose that sense of connection during this period of uncertainty.